nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="cost"></a>How much does it cost to join?

-To cover our operating costs (mostly paying for infrastructure for fast access to the Internet “backbone”), we request a $20 recurring monthly donation.
-For the initial hardware installation, we charge $110 to cover parts and equipment and an additional $50 to cover labor-related expenses.
-If we are not able to connect you, you do not need to pay the parts and equipment fee and you can decide whether or not you want to pay the labor fee.
+To cover our operating costs (mostly paying for infrastructure for fast access to the Internet “backbone”), we request that every Node owner pay a $20 recurring monthly donation.
+For a volunteer-led install, we charge $110 to cover parts and equipment and an additional $50 to cover labor-related expenses.
+(If we are not able to connect you, you do not need to pay the parts and equipment fee and you can decide whether or not you want to pay the labor fee.)
+For a do-it-yourself install, you can purchase compatible equipment on your own.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>